 Perched over the Guadiana river, between Alqueva and Pedrógão, Quinta de D. Maria is located in the sub-region of Vidigueira.

-This property, one of the most traditional in terms of wine and olive oil production in Alentejo, was purchased in 2019 by the Roque do Vale family, reinforcing their commitment to the region.
+This property, one of the most traditional in terms of wine and olive oil production in Alentejo, reinforcing the Roque do Vale family's commitment to the region.

 Here, we look after the land and embrace the sun to produce grapes and olives that give body to some of our wines and olive oils, making them one of a kind in Alentejo.

-Singular characteristics that are reflected in an absolutely unique terroir from which the winemaker Rita Ferreira Marques created the wine Ermo
+Singular characteristics that are reflected in an absolutely unique terroir from which the winemaker Joana Pinhão created the wine Ermo

 Olive trees area: